Sandrembi and Chaisra: Married life and death

-Many years passed away and the two stepsisters grew up.
+Many years died and the two stepsisters grew up.
 Sandrembi, became beautiful and accomplished but not nicely dressed up.
 Chaisra became ugly although properly dressed.
 Once a King ("Crown Prince" in another version of the story) came for hunting and saw the two maidens fetching water by a riverside.
 Knowing the quality of Sandrembi's beauty and elegance, though not wearing nice clothes, the king immediately took Sandrembi away with him (after some days or weeks in other versions of the story).
 She was made the Queen after a ceremonial marriage.
 She spent her life ("with her brother" in another version of the story) with joy in the palace.
 A son was also born to her, named Machi Sana Melei Khomba in Meitei sacred lores.
 Her stepmother and her stepsister Chaisra were still jealous of her luck.
 So, the two planned to kill Sandrembi.
 They invited her for a dinner in their house.
 Sandrembi came to her parental house with the permission of the King.
 After the dinner, Chaisra, according to their plan, dropped Sandrembi's dresses under a bed ("in a hole" in another version of the story).
 When Sandrembi went under the bed to bring the clothes out, her stepmother poured the hottest water over Sandrembi's body.
 Poor Sandrembi died and her soul (or corpse in another version of the story) got transformed into a pigeon and flew away.
 Chaisra, disguising as Sandrembi in the Queen's dress, went to the palace and behaved as if she was the real Sandrembi.
 The suspected king told her in anger, "You are not my queen whose face is as fair as the lily.
 You are disfigured."
 Chaisra answered that she contracted mental and physical agony when she wept for her son.
 The king noticed Chaisra's long nose, deep eyes and bushy eyelids, which are contrasting to Sandrembi's features.
-When asked about her sudden ugliness, Chaisra told him that crying and rubbing her eyes all her way due to missed the king make her ugly.
+When asked about her sudden ugliness, Chaisra told him that crying and rubbing her eyes all her way due to missing the king make her ugly.
 In spite of his suspicion, the King wanted suitable opportunity to detect if she was a false queen.